 How Estate Tax Differs From Inheritance Tax

-A few states impose an inheritance tax on the people who inherit property.
-The federal government does not impose an inheritance tax.
-Inheritance tax doesn’t depend on the total amount of the estate.
-Instead, it depends on who inherits the property.
+The federal government does not impose an inheritance tax, but a few states do.
+Inheritance tax doesn’t depend on the total amount of the estate; instead, it depends on who inherits the property.
 The surviving spouse is exempt from inheritance tax in all states.
 Some states tax the deceased person’s children, but at a low rate.
 People who are more distantly related, or who aren’t related at all, are taxed at a higher rate.

 Learn more about state inheritance tax.